MrMicrowaveOven/AlgorithmsCurriculum/lectures/negotiating.md

   * About where you're applying

 # Pre-Offer negotiations
+Don't talk salary until they make you an offer.
+If they insist, say
+  * I just want fair market value.
+  * I trust that [company]'s offer will be in that range.

+If they insist on a number, say
+  * [company] is probably better positioned to know what fair market value is.
+  * I found [these numbers][salary-data] on Indeed and Robert Half.
+  * Those are just two data points so I'm not sure how reliable they are.

+[salary-data]: ../negotiating/salary-data.md

 # Game plan
  * **ASK FOR TWO WEEKS**
  * Contact all previous companies
  * Let me know
  * If they push for less wait time, you get to ask for more.
+ * If they don't, you get to look for competing offers.

 # Assembling a package
 * Full-time vs. Part-time